Bishop Sycamore High School scandal

 An American football team named the Bishop Sycamore Centurions, based in Columbus, Ohio, purported to be the high school football team of Bishop Sycamore High School.
-The high school was advertised as an athletic sports training academy, but after a 58-0 blowout loss to IMG Academy that was televised on ESPN on August 29, 2021, there was increased scrutiny and an investigation into the school's existence.
+The high school was advertised as an athletic sports training academy, but after a 58–0 blowout loss to IMG Academy that was televised on ESPN on August 29, 2021, there was increased scrutiny and an investigation into the school's existence.
 This investigation uncovered the identities and credentials of the team's administration.
 A former executive for the Ohio High School Athletic Association came forward to say that after three years of investigating the school, he was convinced that it was a "scam".
 A report published in December 2021 by the Ohio Department of Education concluded likewise.

-The Centurions suffered lopsided losses in all six of their games in 2020, but their lack of success did not hinder their ability to schedule marquee games against elite preparatory and high schools.
+The Centurions suffered lopsided losses in all six of their games in 2020, but their lack of success did not hinder their ability to schedule marquee games against elite preparatory, boarding, and high schools.
 The televised game against IMG Academy was the second time they had played the school, following a similar 56–6 loss in 2020.
 Their 2021 schedule was ranked the fourth most difficult of any high school team in the United States.
 In the wake of the scandal surrounding the game, Bishop Sycamore's remaining opponents canceled their games against the team.

 Pre-scandal background

 Former player Aaron Boyd stated in an interview with Complex that athletes were recruited under the premise of the school being the "IMG of the Midwest".
 However, many of their student-athletes were older than typical high-school age, and there was no real campus.
 Instead, athletes were housed in a hotel for five months, with the only schooling being one visit to a public library.
-The school also struggled to maintain coaches as 80% of the coaching staff resigned during the season being left with just two coaches and one player's mother.
-The players were also not provided with food as some players resorted to stealing from supermarkets in order to eat.
+The school also struggled to maintain coaches, as 80% of the coaching staff resigned during the season, leaving the school with just two coaches and one player's mother.
+Boyd also alleged that the players were not provided with food, and some players resorted to stealing from supermarkets to eat.

 Complex also conducted an anonymous interview with two former Bishop Sycamore students.
 They revealed that then head coach, Leroy Johnson, recruited the students with the prospect of "practicing at Ohio State's facilities".
 In reality, they held practices outside of an apartment complex that housed students at Ohio State.
 The team also did not have athletic trainers, which resulted in the athletes playing injured.
 The apartments housing the students frequently evicted them after Johnson failed to pay rent.
 Many players had already graduated from high school and there "were four or five kids that were 20, 21, [and] had children of their own".
 A number of players had legal issues; at one point so many players had active arrest warrants that the team could not fly to away games.
 One player joined the team immediately after being released from jail.
 The team also struggled with camaraderie; a former player claimed there were at least five fights at every practice.